annotation/text-fabric/tf/docs/about/annotate.md

 !!! caution "Versioning"
-    If a new versions of the corpus is published, the generated annotations do not autmatically migrate to the new version.
+    If a new versions of the corpus is published, the generated annotations do not automatically migrate to the new version.
     Text-Fabric has tools to perform those migrations, but they are not fully automatic.
     Whenever a new version of the corpus is produced, the producer should also generate a mapping file from the nodes of the new corpus to the old corpus.